Web Address & Subdomain Guide

 • whitecoat.wustl.edu

-These URLs are all on subdomains of the parent domain wustl.edu, which lends each site the credibility of a .edu domain, as well as a clear relationship to Washington University.
-The wustl.edu domain automatically associates your site with a reputable institution and provides a consistent and predictable experience across Washington University websites.
+These URLs are all on subdomains of the parent domain wustl.edu, which lends each site the credibility of a .edu domain, as well as a clear relationship to WashU.
+The wustl.edu domain automatically associates your site with a reputable institution and provides a consistent and predictable experience across WashU websites.

 Vanity URLs